Kate-217/applied_statistics_assesment/README.md

 ### Task 4: ANOVA
 In this task, the one-way ANOVA test was performed 10,000 times to assess the occurrence of Type II errors.
 ### Project
-The aim of the project is to analyze the PlantGrowth R [dataset](https://literate-space-doodle-7vvq5v7gr496cxx.github.dev/).
+The aim of the project is to analyze [the PlantGrowth R dataset](https://vincentarelbundock.github.io/Rdatasets/csv/datasets/PlantGrowth.csv).
 A brief description of the dataset can be found on Vincent Arel-Bundock's Rdatasets [page](https://vincentarelbundock.github.io/Rdatasets/doc/datasets/PlantGrowth.html).
-The dataset contains two main variables: the treatment groups and the weights of plants within those groups.
+The dataset contains results from an experiment designed to compare the yields (measured as the dried weight of plants) under three different conditions.
 **Source af data:** Dobson, A. J. (1983) An Introduction to Statistical Modelling.
 London: Chapman and Hall.
 ##### Tasks:
 * Dataset Preparation<br>